PhilipHarvey20/lease-price-recommender/README.md

         self.final_price = self.first_day_price + self.additional_days_price
 ```

-   ### Step 4 - Setting Decay Rates
+# Step 3.3 - Setting Custom Decay Rates

 I mentioned earlier that each State's hunting season length can vary, so we will want to ensure that a State's `final_price` is 90% of the `annual_acre_price ` when the `lease duration` is equal to the length of the hunting season.
-For example, the hunting season in Alabama is 120 days, so if someone rents a property in Alabama for 120 days, they should pay 90% of that property's `annual_acre_price`.
-To achieve this, we will use a decay rate of `-0.017`.
-Each state will have a different decay rate to achieve this 90% target.
-To see an example of this, let's compare the cost of a 100-acre property in Maryland to a 100-acre property in Florida (shown below).
+For example, the hunting season in Alabama is 120 days, so if someone rents a property in Alabama for 120 days, they should pay 90% of the 'full-year' price or `annual_acre_price`.
+To achieve this, for Alabama we will use a decay rate of `-0.017`, but each state will have a unique decay rate to achieve this 90% target.
+To better conceptualize this, let's compare the cost of a 100-acre property in Maryland to a 100-acre property in Florida (shown below).

 ![Image Alt Text](https://raw.githubusercontent.com/PhilipHarvey20/lease-price-recommender/master/Images/Cost_of_100_Acre_Lease_MD_vs_FL.1.png)

+Since Florida's hunting season is longer than Maryland's, it will take longer for the price to reach 90% of the annual price.

+# Step 4 - Conclusion and Next Steps

+The prices are looking great!
+The next step will be calculating lease prices for other activities such as fishing, metal detecting, etc.